 Celtic mythology also includes references to goats: they can represent greed because their hooves are always reaching out towards something new; they could also mean fertility due to how prolifically they reproduce.

 In mythology, there are many different gods associated with goats; for instance, the god Pan from Greek legend was half-goat.

-In mythology, the goat is also often a symbol of lust and sexual desire.
-The goat, in some cultures is associated with the devil himself; this has been seen in various religious scriptures from Christianity, Islam, Hinduism and Judaism.
+In mythology, the goat is also often a symbol of lust and sexual desire (similar to the mermaid symbolism).
+The goat, in some cultures, is associated with the devil himself; this has been seen in various religious scriptures from Christianity, Islam, Hinduism, and Judaism.